By Skip Clement

 Where you might not find them

-You can go to a lot of got-everything fly shops and be suprised at the limited pattern inventory of leeches and worms.
+You can go to a lot of got-everything fly shops and be surprised at the limited pattern inventory of leeches and worms.
 You may also wonder why the bafflement or pooh-poohing when inquiring about annelids?
-Most anglers that fly fish are in the same unknowable place with regard to leeches.
-Bass fishers have been leech fans for ever.
+Most anglers that fly fish are in the same unknowable place about leeches.
+Bass fishers have been leech fans forever.
 Why?
 Because they catch fish.

 How a leech wends its way

-Successfully fishing leeches has a lot to do with how you swim them, how you tie them (color, size, in-water ambulation), when you fish them, and where you fish them.
+Successfully fishing leeches have a lot to do with how you swim them, how you tie them (color, size, in-water ambulation) when you fish them, and where you fish them.

 Think movement as being snake-like, but not side to side but up and down – moving slowly forward about 10- to 12-inches every two seconds – plus or minus.
-Most evidenced movement has three up and down parts.
-Head up and “U”shape to a mid section up and then an upside down “U” another curling “U” and then tail.
+The most evidenced movement has three up and down parts.
+Head up and “U” shape to a midsection up and then an upside down “U” another curling “U” and then the tail.
 If there were a three sectioned articulated fly – that would be the “cat’s meow.”

-A properly tied leech pattern is extremely unbalanced – always very weighted and it is always head heavy.
-When it is swum, the extra weight should magnify the imbalance.
-The speed and depth of your retrieve is a seek and you will find – sometimes quickly, sometimes slowly, but a fish will always materialize if you work for it.
+An adequately tied leech pattern is exceptionally unbalanced – always very weighted and head heavy.
+When swum, the extra weight should magnify the imbalance.
+The speed and depth of your retrieve are a seek and you will find – sometimes quickly, sometimes slowly, but a fish will always materialize if you work for it.

-In rivers and streams, leeches seek shelter under things but somtimes just drift with the current or hang where there is stucture.
-Remember, they’re constantly looking for food just like “everybody” else in the water.
+In rivers and streams, leeches seek shelter under things but sometimes drift with the current or hang where there is structure.
+Remember, they’re always looking for food just like “everybody” else in the water.
 Sometimes your entire day’s responses will come from dead drifting a leech pattern.

 When are leeches most active?